 Class Supply List

-Sennelier Soft Pastels - set of 40 or 80 half sticks in Assorted Colors or the Landscape set
+Sennelier Soft Pastels - set of 40 or 80 half sticks in Plein Air Landscape set

 A drawing board to tape down your paper is helpful but not essential.